malykhmd/fdm/README.md

 differential equations, but making computer experiments in it related to symbolic-numerical calculations is very comfortable.
 The report presents a new package for numerical integration of differential equations.
 When creating it, we adhered to the following general principles:
-* Numerical solutions are considered as elements of a new class,
+* numerical solutions are considered as elements of a new class,
 * the class definition provides tools for interpolating and visualizing the solution,
 * Richardson’s method for obtaining posterior estimates of errors is separate from the implementation of numerical methods, for which two attributes – order of approximation and step or its analogue for quasi-equal grids are added in the class of numerical solutions.